davide2894/portfolio/new-year-new-portfolio-.md

 I must have been struct by a lightening last evening because "Whatch out, whatch out!"
 I pulled (finally) a mockup outta nowhere (any wrestling fan?).

 This is what I came up with.
-It's something I like!

 !!!
 LINKS OF MOCKUPS !!!